Deadlifts build epic strength.

 3. “Too much” Core Stability doesn’t exist:

 A few weeks ago I received an email asking my thoughts on core training.
-The jist of it was, “all you need is to squat and deadlift, right bro?”
+The jist of it was, “all you need for a strong core is to squat and deadlift, right bro?”

 In all honesty, there’s no such thing as too much anterior core stability to prevent power leaks in movement.
 While I’d like to agree and never suffer through monotonous planks again the answer isn’t cut and dry.
 Core stability is as vital for performance as it is injury prevention.

 It’s best to integrate different aspects core training into each workout.
-Rather than repeated flexion via crunches (especially if you sit all day) it’s important to train the “anti” movements.
-Tony Gentilcore has a great write-up on incorporating core training here.
+Rather than repeated flexion via crunches (especially if you sit all day) it’s important to train the “anti” flexion and anti-rotation movements.

 4.Train with Lighter Loads: